This is what you can find on this page

 No-one can help you, not even the best microphone if you use it in a wrong way if your surroundings are not prepared for sound etc. There are a lot of things that you can do wrong while recording a podcast, but if you do it right, and have a proper microphone, you are all set.

 This is the microphone that is very often mentioned when people talk about podcast microphones.
 And with a reason.
 This is the microphone that I use to record my podcast and it works great.
+Think about getting a shock mount to use with your microphone.

 It fits into the mid-range podcast category, and it makes the sound so much better.
 It is, of course, a USB and XLR microphone.
 Again, you can start off using the USB and record directly to your computer or iPhone, and if you later upgrade to a recorder or a mixer that requires you to use the XLR connection, you can, of course, do that.